 In case of doubt, always share a bit more for free than you would have done in a regular brick and mortar business.
 It’s really worth it!

-What wonderful side effects giveaway content has
+Wonderful side effects of giveaway content

 Content business, aka blogging, is all made of HELPING.
 If your primary motivation is people’s money, you will be having a hard time.
 If your top motivation is to help people, the money is sure to follow.